Seattle native Jamal Crawford has played 19 NBA seasons. And he’s still hoping for a 20th.

 Despite his near two-decade career, Crawford never got to play for a championship.
 He said that doesn’t bother him, though.
 Even his last season in Phoenix, when he was playing for a team that went 19-63, he enjoyed passing on his knowledge to the younger generation.

-“Sometimes it’s more about the journey that the destination,” Crawford said.
+“Sometimes it’s more about the journey than the destination,” Crawford said.

 Here’s hoping his journey isn’t over yet.